luxi-huang/NotAnyMike.github.io/_posts/2016-02-18-Solving-CarRacing.md

-so on.
-Even if the discretised action-space is high (e.g. 16 actions), search still is efficient enought to work good with these algorithms.
+Even if the discretised action-space is high (e.g. 16 actions), search still is efficient enough to work well with these algorithms.
 One can actually add behaviour as going backwards (reverse) by making $$a\in[-1,+1]$$, to modify this it is necessary deal with the code in the environment (or use [CarRacing-v1](/site/CarRacing-v1]){:target="_blank"}).
-The final action space I used had only Accelerate, Brake, Left, Right, Do-Nothing actions which works very good in general.
+The final action space I used had only Accelerate, Brake, Left, Right, Do-Nothing actions which work very good in general.

 ### Observation space

 The default observation space is a RGB 96x96 pixels frame of the game, which includes all the control bar on the bottom of the screen.
 That bar includes information of the torque, steering and lateral forces applied in the car as well as the score.
-This image is so small that most of the information is not very readable and some is not used at all (such as the score of the game) (see image below).
+This image is so small that most of the information is not very readable and some are not used at all (such as the score of the game) (see image below).

 I did small changes.